What is business personal property (contents)?

-Business personal property (BPP) refers to moveable items owned by your business.
+Business personal property (BPP), or business contents, refers to moveable items owned by your business.
 It includes office supplies, furniture, computers, machinery – basically everything except for the building itself.

 From small items like pens and calculators to large items like manufacturing equipment, it’s vital to keep track of business property to make sure you have enough insurance to protect your business.

 Business personal property includes:

 - Furniture: chairs, desks, tables, etc.

 - Heavy equipment such as forklifts and excavators.